A 3D Printing Company offering Practical 3D Printing Services

-CAD/CAM Services specializes in online, on-demand, Rapid Prototype Printing, including 3D Printing for Prototyping, for Rapid Prototyping, and for Production Parts in Plastic and Metal.
+CAD/CAM Services is a Company provides 3D printing.
+We specialize in online, on-demand, Rapid Prototype Printing, including 3D Printing for Prototyping, for Rapid Prototyping, and for Production Parts in Plastic and Metal.

 3D Printing by definition

 3D printing includes various processes in which material are joined or solidified under computer control in order to create a three-dimensional object, with the material being added together.

 3D printing is used in both rapid prototyping and in additive manufacturing.

 The popularity of 3D printing (also known as Additive Manufacturing) has rapidly increased over the past three to five years.
 Most people do not realize that the process of 3D printing actually goes back almost 40 years.

 3D printers were developed in the 1980’s and it is a process used to make three-dimensional solid objects, creating parts one layer of material at a time, formed by using computer numerical control (CNC).
 After one layer is created, then a subsequent layer is printed on top of it and the layers are then fused together.

 This entire process is repeated until the part has been printed in its entirety.

 Many industries relying on using 3D printing companies.
 The use of 3D printers has advanced many areas of manufacturing; fashion, architecture, aerospace and even the candy industry.

 From the 3D printing of food, to that of living tissues, the possibilities seem to be endless for this technology.